soos-io/soos-dast/README.md

 # Stack-Aware

 ## DAST Analysis Tool
-A **Dynamic Analysis Security Testing**, or **DAST**, tool is an application security solution that can help to find certain vulnerabilities in web applications while they are running in production.
+A **Dynamic Analysis Security Testing**, or **DAST**, tool is a security solution application that can help find certain vulnerabilities in web applications while they are running in production.

 The **Stack-Aware** is the **DAST** solution provided by **SOOS** (Supported by [OWASP ZAP](https://owasp.org/www-project-zap/)) to get the analysis results for your web applications into the **SOOS** Application.